Sinbad (comedian): Military service

 Sinbad served in the United States Air Force as a boom operator aboard KC-135 Stratotankers.
 While assigned to the 384th Air Refueling Wing at McConnell Air Force Base in Wichita, Kansas, he would often travel downtown to perform stand-up comedy.
 He competed as a comedian/MC in the Air Force's Talent Contest in 1981.
 Sinbad was almost dismissed with a dishonorable discharge for various misbehaviors, including going AWOL.

 After a series of incidents, he was eventually discharged "for parking my car in the wrong position."

 Career

 In an attempt to stand out in the entertainment industry, Adkins worked under the professional name Sinbad, which he chose out of admiration for Sinbad the Sailor.
 He began his stand-up comic career appearing on Star Search.
-Sinbad won his round against fellow comedian Dennis Miller, and made it all the way to the finals before losing to John Kassir.
+Sinbad won his round against fellow comedian Dennis Miller, and made it to the finals before losing to John Kassir.

 He soon was cast on The Redd Foxx Show, a short lived sitcom, playing Byron Lightfoot.